I’ve been a natural hair girl since my big chop in 2012 and as a wash-and-go

 How do you keep natural hair moisturized?

-I like to use my DIY aloe vera mask to deep condition my hair weekly to keep it moisturized.
+I like to use my DIY aloe vera mask to deep condition my hair weekly.
+This provides it with deep hydration that needs minimal moisturization during the week.
 It has some of the products listed here in it.

 I list my complete hair routine for moisture in this post but to summarize: